Dr. Greene's Answer

 - They are approximately double their birth weight and over 13 pounds.

-It’s usually best to start with solids once or twice a day, and to finish each meal with nursing or a bottle.
+It’s usually best to start with solids once or twice a day and to finish each meal with nursing or a bottle.
 Some babies prefer a little formula first to take the edge off their hunger.
+It is hard to concentrate on learning how to eat if they are too hungry!
 Babies can have as much of the solids as they want.
 In reality, the number of calories they are getting from solids at this age is very minimal; therefore it is still important to keep their schedule of milk feedings.

-At this stage, most of the nutrition still comes from breast milk or formula.
-The solids provide a wonderful experience with flavors, textures, and the mechanics of eating.
-As the amount of solids they take increases, most babies settle into a pattern of 3 meals of solids each day, but again there may be quite a bit of individual variation in this schedule The amount of formula tends to drop off a bit, but typically still falls in the range of 6 to 8 ounce bottles given 3 to 5 times a day.
+At this stage, most of their nutrition still comes from breast milk or formula.
+The solids provide a wonderful experience with flavors, textures, and the mechanics of eating, and learning to eat is an important milestone in this first year of life.
+As the amount of solids they take increases, most babies settle into a pattern of 3 meals of solids each day, but again there may be quite a bit of individual variation in this schedule The amount of formula tends to drop off a bit, but typically still falls in the range of 6 to 8-ounce bottles given 3 to 5 times a day.
 Most commonly, a smaller bottle (or half a bottle) is given with each meal and a larger one at bedtime.
 Some babies also enjoy a bottle first thing in the morning.

 How much milk do older babies need?